shyver/convioo/README.md

 # Convioo - Customer Video Feedback Software

 Welcome to Convioo, a powerful customer video feedback software designed to enhance your user feedback experience.

-*this repository is for the landing page, see app repository at [convioo-app](https://github.com/shyver/convioo-app) This project is deplyed on github pages, [go check it out!](https://shyver.github.io/convioo/)
+this repository is for the landing page, see app repository at [convioo-app](https://github.com/shyver/convioo-app).

+This project is deplyed on github pages, [go check it out!](https://shyver.github.io/convioo/).

 ## Table of Contents
 - [About Convioo](#about-convioo)